ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win-opencv/2-1-build-msvc.md

 You might be able to use a later version.
 These steps have been tested with the version 4.10.0.
 {{% /notice %}}

-### Build with MSVC
+### Pre-build configuration

 Here, you will use CMake from the command line.
-First, Run the following command to run the pre-build configuration.
+First, run the following command to run the pre-build configuration.

 ```bash
 mkdir build_msvc